Sign Up Now

-The DRO makes the final decision regarding the approval of your NHSC Site Application.
+DRO makes the final decision on whether to approve your NHSC Site Application.

 Once you submit your application, we typically process it within six to eight weeks.

-Note: It may take longer due to application volume, pre-approval site visit requirements, and the quality of submitted information.
+Note: It may take longer due to application volume, pre-approval site visit requirements, and the quality of the information you submitted.

-How do we determine whether to approve your site?
+How do you determine whether to approve my site?

-How will you find out if we approved your site?
+How will I find out if you approved my site?